NanYoMy/ImageAbstraction/README.md

 images in this program is based on the process described in "Real-Time Video Abstraction".

 This program creates a cartoon-like image abstraction from a given input image.
-This is achieved with several applications of a seperable approximation to a bilateral filter, lightness quantization, and overlayed difference of Gaussians edges.
+This is achieved with several applications of a separable approximation to a bilateral filter, lightness quantization, and overlaid difference of Gaussians edges.

-The CIE L*a*b* color space is used to faciliate determining photometric similarity between colors.
+The CIE L*a*b* color space is used to facilitate determining photometric similarity between colors.
 Photometric similarity is used in the bilateral filtering process and can be easily obtained by taking the Euclidean distance between two L*a*b* colors.